Last Updated: August 7, 2026

 Bangkok, Chiang Mai, islands, calm coastal towns

 These are the routes most travelers actually use, and they are manageable with normal urban and travel awareness.
+Thailand safety rating here is strong.

 Nightlife zones, scooters, crowded tourist pockets

 Petty scams, transport issues, drink safety, and traffic risk matter more here than serious crime.
+Thailand safety rating drops a notch in these contexts.

-Deep south insurgency-affected areas and immediate conflict-sensitive borders
+Deep south insurgency-affected areas and conflict-sensitive borders

 These are not typical slow-travel or Off Path leisure destinations and do not need to be part of a standard itinerary.